Magssch/tinder-bingo-generator/README.md

 # tinder-bingo
 A small Python script for generating bingo boards from a list of Tinder stereotypes in Trondheim.

+How to run: (Requires python-docx module)
+"""
+pip install python-docx
+"""

 # Rules (in norwegian)